FROM SMART TO WISE

 2. Beta State: (13 - 30Hz) Where we function for most of the day, beta state is associated with the alert mind state of the prefrontal cortex.
 This is a state of the “working” or “thinking mind” — analytical, planning, assessing and categorizing.

 3. Alpha State: (9 - 13Hz) Brain waves start to slow down out of thinking mind.
 We feel more calm, peaceful and grounded.
 We often find ourselves in an “alpha state” after a yoga class, a walk in the woods, a pleasurable sexual encounter or during any activity that helps relax the body and mind.
-We are lucid, reflective, have a slightly diffused awareness.
+We are lucid, reflective, and have a slightly diffused awareness.
 The hemispheres of the brain are more balanced (neural integration).

 4. Theta State: (4 - 8Hz) We are able to begin meditation.
 This is the point where the verbal/thinking mind transitions to the meditative/visual mind.
 We begin to move from the planning mind to a deeper state of awareness (often felt as drowsy), with stronger intuition, more capacity for wholeness and complicated problem solving.
 The theta state is associated visualization.